-Most spectral synthesis methods developed in the past utilize orthogonal, recursively defined, transformation matrices.
-The synthesis method outlined here is capable of using any general transformation matrix and is dependent on the use of error functions in an iterative fashion.
-Fig. 10 illustrates the overall structure of the proposed synthesis methodology.
-In fact, there are several ways that the use of spectral coefficients may be applied to the combinational logic synthesis problem.
-This paper will only outline the basic principles behind one of these approaches; later papers will present results from this method and others after they have been fully developed and implemented.
+Most spectral synthesis methods developed in the past utilized orthogonal, recursively defined, transformation matrices.
+The synthesis method proposed here is capable of using any general transformation matrix and is dependent on the use of error functions in an iterative fashion.
+Figure 10 illustrates the overall structure of the synthesis methodology.
+In fact, we have identified several ways that the use of spectral coefficients may be applied to the combinational logic synthesis problem.
+This paper will only discuss one of these methods; later papers will present results from the other methods.